-This topic contains 0 replies, has 1 voice, and was last updated by Richard Chick 1 year ago.
+- This topic has 0 replies, 1 voice, and was last updated 3 years, 5 months ago by Richard Chick.

 This may be old news to many but somehow I have escaped the realization that the best way to score the bark of the cane prior to forming the but of a bassoon reed is not to cut with a knife blade but to scrape with a miniature triangular scraper.
 This is the way a woodworker would proceed to produce a bead or other such detail on a larger scale in a furniture application.

 In reedmaking it is desirable to maintain consistency as much as possible and the scraping operation helps by making it easier to control the cut depth and provide a clear visual indicator of the location.
 Also scraping follows the grain better than cutting with a scalpel-like blade which can easily cross-cut the cane.
 After coming to this conclusion I decided to modify a knife blade to make it suitable to the task and came up with the shape shown in one of the attachments.
 This worked well as a scraper but the small residual cutter was difficult to sharpen correctly.